 - It’s just a normal interview – we interview in coffee shops since they’re nice and public, so no auditions.

-We also give artists travel fees if you have to drive more than 30min from home.
-If a client loves you and hires us again in the future, we’ll also make sure you get a referral bonus!
+We also give artists travel fees if they have to drive more than 30min from home

 Artists who thrive here are great communicators, don’t mind driving, and love working with the public.